 \subsubsection{Weights and parity sheaves}

-If one works instead over a variety $X_o$ defined over a finite field $\FM_q$ one can consider the derived category $D^b_c(X_o, \QM_{\ell})$ of $\QM_{\ell}$-sheaves (see \cite{BBD} for details and notation) and an important role is played by Deligne's theory of weights.
-It is not clear to what extent this theory can be extended to the categories $D^b_c(X_o, \ZM_{\ell})$ or $D^b_c(X_o, \FM_{\ell})$.
+Replacing our complex variety $X$ by a variety $X_o$ defined over a finite field $\FM_q$, one can consider Deligne's theory of weights in the derived category $D^b_c(X_o, \QM_{\ell})$ of $\QM_{\ell}$-sheaves (see \cite{BBD} for details and notation).